jphamgithub/a_path_to_everything/README.md

     - 8. anything else towards savings goal to taxable brokerage
     - 9. customizable goal (important to have accessible cash at any age (taxable brokerage) vs all roth and 401K... ) i argue let's say you can afford only 10K per year to save... spread that out over items 6,7,8 evenly (401K, roth, taxable brokerage)

+- Related videos, How to Buy Stocks with Fidelity - Full Example: https://www.youtube.com/watch?v=wMxj6iB92ZA
+  - AGAIN JUST BUY "VTI" it's an ETF.
+  - WHY?
+    - VTI is portable because it's an ETF (Exchange-Traded Fund), meaning you can buy and sell it like a stock on major exchanges regardless of which brokerage account you use.
+This flexibility allows investors to easily move their investment without having to sell their holdings, offering a convenient way to maintain a consistent investment strategy even if they switch brokers.
+    - Index funds like VTI are often recommended because they offer broad market exposure, low costs, and typically lower risk compared to picking individual stocks.
+By investing in an index, you're betting on the entire market's performance rather than the success of a single company, aligning with the philosophy that, over time, the market tends to go up, making it a solid choice for long-term investment strategies.
 ### Bloggers That Changed My Financial Life
   - I can't possibly write as good of information as the below bloggers who changed my life:
   - **[JL Collins](https://jlcollinsnh.com/)**: Imagine a financially savvy dad guiding you.
 His take on index funds simplifies investing.
 Key read: ["How I Failed My Daughter and a Simple Path to Wealth"](https://jlcollinsnh.com/2011/06/08/how-i-failed-my-daughter-and-a-simple-path-to-wealth/).